yuxshao/learn-gamedev/Introduction to Game Development.md

 <a id="walking-animation"></a>
 ###3.4.4 Walking Animation

 If you loaded all 4 subimages of the player sprite, you might want to have the player animation correspond to your movement.
 The variables GM provides to control the displayed subimage of a sprite are `image_index`, the subimage index, and `image_speed`, the speed at which image_index changes.
-A speed of 1 means every frame, the index advances; ½ would mean updating the subimage once every two frames.
+A speed of 1 means every frame, the index advances; \BD would mean updating the subimage once every two frames.

 If we wanted to have the animation play at a speed according to how fast we were moving, we might do something like `image_speed = 0.05*hspeed`.